How To Grow Lettuce Indoors

 What's Needed to Grow Lettuce Indoors

-As we mentioned, the equipment and procedure are a bit different than our usual microgreen methods.
+As we mentioned, the equipment and procedure are slightly different from our usual microgreen methods.

-First, let's go over the trays and required light for growing lettuce indoors.
+First, let’s review the trays and required light for growing lettuce indoors.

 Trays for Growing Lettuce

-Microgreens can be grown in smaller trays (although there's nothing wrong with growing them in large trays either) because they're usually added to salads for flavor, color, and nutrition.
-They're also added in small quantities to dishes and food as ingredients.
+Microgreens can be grown in smaller trays (although there’s nothing wrong with growing them in large trays) because they’re usually added to salads for flavor, color, and nutrition.
+They’re also added in small quantities to dishes and food as ingredients.

 We find the Home Microgreen tray at 38 square inches an excellent size for most microgreens.